designs-groups/designs-groups.github.io/README.md

 # How to read the database

 At this stage, we are uploading and updating the data for 2-designs admitting flag-transitive, block-transitive, and/or point-transitive automorphism groups.
 In particular, we construct and classify 2-designs whose automorphism groups are almost simple.
-These data can be found in one of three folders named by flag-transitive (**ft), block-transitive (**bt), and point-transitive (**pt).
+These data can be found in one of three folders named by flag-transitive, block-transitive, and point-transitive.
 In each folder, there are some subfolders and one can find some files named by a group name G, for example, "U3(3).g".
 This means that the 2-design stored in this file is constructed by the group G = U3(3).
 For ease of access to these files, one can use the Table of subgroups.

 In each file, the information about the 2-designs D with automorphism group G is presented in four main sections.